Skip to main content

 A significant area of friction exists between the goals of personalized wellness protocols and the framework of insurance coverage.
 Many modern clinics focus on hormonal optimization, aiming to bring a patient’s biochemical markers to the ideal level for their age and lifestyle to maximize vitality and function.
 This is a valid clinical approach focused on preventative health and performance.

 The insurance model, however, is structured around a different principle ∞ the diagnosis and treatment of disease.
 Its purpose is to restore function from a state of confirmed pathology.
-A level of 350 ng/dL in a man with symptoms of fatigue may be suboptimal for his well-being, but it is typically above the diagnostic threshold for hypogonadism (~300 ng/dL).
+A total testosterone level of 350 ng/dL in a man with symptoms of fatigue may be suboptimal for his well-being, but it is typically above the diagnostic threshold for hypogonadism (~300 ng/dL).

 Therefore, from an insurer’s perspective, no “disease” is present according to their adopted guidelines, and treatment is not medically necessary.
 The system is designed to correct clear deficits, and it lacks the framework to cover enhancements or optimizations above a baseline definition of “normal.”
 This fundamental difference in philosophy is the primary reason why many proactive and preventative hormonal therapies are not covered by standard insurance plans.